Tram-One/tram-one/README.md

 If you want to start contributing, need help, or would just like to say hi, [join our slack channel](https://join.slack.com/t/tram-one/shared_invite/enQtMjY0NDA3OTg2MzQyLWUyMGIyZTYwNzZkNDJiNWNmNzdiOTMzYjg0YzMzZTkzZDE4MTlmN2Q2YjE0NDIwMGI3ODEzYzQ4ODdlMzQ2ODM)!

-### Commands

-If you decide to clone this repo, there are several commands included in the `package.json` to help you develop.
-- `npm run lint`, runs eslint in the project
-- `npm run example`, kicks off one of the example apps in this repo
-- `npm run build`, builds the project and creates a distributable
-- `npm run test-dev`, hosts the tests to be launched in a browser
-- `npm run test`, runs tests against all available browsers on the machine

 ### Todo